≡ Injury Lawsuit Connect ≡ Ozempic, Mounjaro & Wegovy Lawsuits

 In recent years, billions of dollars have been spent on (and tens of millions of prescriptions have been written for) Ozempic and other GLP-1 agonists.
 Unfortunately, patients who took Ozempic or other diabetes and/or weight loss drugs may potentially be at an increased risk of developing severe gastrointestinal side effects, such as gastroparesis (stomach paralysis), ileus (intestinal obstruction or decrease or stoppage of flow of intestinal contents), intraoperative pulmonary aspiration (entry of liquid or solid material in trachea or lungs) and other GI injuries.

-Ozempic lawsuit and settlement cases potentially being investigated include claims involving individuals who suffered from gastroparesis or other stomach problems after taking Ozempic and/or other medications to treat diabetes and/or obesity, including:
+Ozempic lawsuit and settlement cases potentially being investigated include claims involving individuals who suffered from gastroparesis, stomach problems or other injury (such as vision loss, deep vein thrombosis or pulmonary embolisms) after taking Ozempic and/or other GLP-1 medications to treat diabetes and/or obesity, including:

 • Ozempic (semaglutide)